Home

 Funeral Celebrant focuses on helping a family develop a funeral, memorial or celebration of life service that is highly individualized to reflect the personality, lifestyle and beliefs of the person who died [Based on a definition from Canadian Funerals On-Line.]

-Soul Midwife/Doula focuses on the spiritual aspects of dying as the soul moves out of the body and beyond (similar to the U.K. 'soul midwife').
+Soul Midwife/Doula focuses on the spiritual aspects of dying as the soul moves out of the body and beyond (similar to U.K. 'soul midwife').

 Grief/bereavement counsellor focuses on the personalized effects of the loss generally after the death, but may include support for anticipatory grief (pre-death) as well.
 Counsellors may be available through a local hospice society, various counselling agencies within one's area, or grief support groups (in person or online).
 Grief counsellors are not necessarily involved in the emerging pan-death movement, but are a necessary resource to its development.